jakoivis/canvas-framework/README.md

 ##Transform

+##Timer
+This is still experimantal.
+Purpose of this is to provide alternative for requestAnimatioFrame function.
+Can run animations with lower frame rate.
+Can skip render phase to keep up with frame rate.

 ##ImageLoader

 Simple JavaScript image loader.
 Provides complete callbacks for the whole load and for individual files.
 Loading can be done in parallel or in sequence.